 Cheers!
 The word we use to toast to friends and at happy occasions means “have goodwill and celebrate”.
 But how about other countries, languages and cultures – what do the raise a glass to?

 Sante!
-(French) This means “to your health” and is a common toast with a glass of wine or champagne.
+This means “to your health” and is a common toast with a glass of wine or champagne.

 Skal!
 (Danish, Norwegian, Swedish) This translates to “bowl” which refers to the ancient tradition of drinking from a communal bowl.